Trump consultants harvested data from 50 million Facebook users: reports

 Kogan was not immediately available for comment.

 The thisisyourdigitallife app was downloaded by about 270,000 people.
-Facebook said Kogan gained access to profile and other information “in a legitimate way” but “he did not subsequently abide by our rules” when he passed the data to SCL/Cambridge Analytica and Wylie.
+Facebook said Kogan gained access to profile and other information “in a legitimate way” but “did not subsequently abide by our rules” when he passed the data to SCL/Cambridge Analytica and Wylie.

-Facebook said it cut ties to Kogan’s app when it learned of the violation in 2015, and asked for certification from Kogan and all parties he had given data to that the information had been destroyed.
+Facebook said it cut ties to Kogan’s app when it learned of the violation, and asked for certification from Kogan and all parties he had given data to that the information had been destroyed.

-Although all certified they had destroyed the data, Facebook said it received reports in the past several days that “not all data was deleted,” prompting the suspension announced on Friday.
+Although all certified they had destroyed the data, Facebook said it received reports in the past several days that “not all data was deleted.”

-Additional reporting by David Brunnstrom and Dustin Volz in Washington and Ismail Shakil in Bengaluru; Editing by Paul Simao and Bill Trott
+Additional reporting by David Brunnstrom, Dustin Volz, Ginger Gibson and Chris Sanders in Washington and Ismail Shakil in Bengaluru; Editing by Paul Simao, Bill Trott and Chris Reese